sophielrt/Pokemon_Top_Trumps/README.md

 ### Gantt Chart
 ![Project Planning - Gantt Chart](./assets/readmefile-assets/gantt-chart.png)

+This document outlines the project schedule for Milestone 2, spanning seven weeks of development activities.
+Meeting each development activity deadline is key in order to reach the final deadline date of the project in time and complete all the project criteria.

 ### Flow Chart
 ![Project Planning - Flow Chart](./assets/readmefile-assets/flow-chart.png)

+A flow chart has been created to show the user navigation structure and decision-making process throughout the game.
+This was made before the wireframes to help understand the layout of the game and how the user would navigate through each stage.
+This visual representation maps out the complete user journey starting from entry to the homepage to finishing the last round of the game and deciding to play again or return to the homepage.

 ## UX
 The user experience (UX) of Battle Academy Pokémon Top Trumps has been carefully designed to prioritise a simple, engaging and visually appealing gaming experience.
 The design draws inspiration from the original Pokémon games to create an authentic and nostalgic feel, ensuring a fun and memorable experience for users.